mhmd-azeez/website/input/posts/working-remotely-from-iraq.md

 During the interview process, it's good to consider these points:

-- Working time.
+- Working hours.
 Do they want you to follow a specific working schedule?
 Or can you work flexibly?
 Or maybe something in between.
 I asked my current company to work on Sundays and take Fridays off.
 So that I can spend Fridays with my family.
 The point is, you can talk to them about your preferences and try to find a good common ground.
 - Are they willing to go through some hoops to pay you?
 A lot of the services that companies use to pay their employees don't work for Iraq.
 So they have to be willing to make an exception for you.
 - Management's attitude towards working remotely.